 We adopt an unbiased approach to explore hepatic gene and chromatin regulation as mediators of iron homeostasis maintenance.

 Transcription Factor Cooperation

 The liver is constantly bombarded by endocrine, cytokine, metabolite and neuronal signals; many of which affect gene expression.
 Still, the healthy liver is able to produce a coherent response to these signals and maintain homeostasis.
-Cooperation between TFs at the chromatin template is an efficient way to integrate and converge different signals and to produce a relevant context-dependent outcome.
-There are various mechanisms of TF cooperation (see Figure below) and such cooperation is a prevalent mechanism to integrate extracellular and intrinsic signals in liver cells.
-We study mechanisms of TF cooperation in regulating hepatic functions.
+Cooperation between transcription factors at the chromatin template is an efficient way to integrate and converge different signals and to produce a relevant context-dependent outcome.
+There are various mechanisms of transcription factor cooperation and such cooperation is a prevalent mechanism to integrate extracellular and intrinsic signals in liver cells.
+We study mechanisms of transcription factor cooperation in regulating hepatic functions.

 From Goldberg et al., 2022 Nucleic Acids Res.
 PMID: 35556130